gcapes/git-course/_episodes/09-remote.md

 services such as [Bitbucket](https://bitbucket.org) and [GitLab](https://about.gitlab.com/)
 supports a wealth of resources to support projects including:

+* Code download
-* Time histories changes to repositories
+* History of changes to repositories
-* Commit-triggered e-mails
 * Browsing code from within a web browser, with syntax highlighting
+* E-mail notifications
 * Software release management
-* Issue (ticket) and bug tracking
+* Issue tracking (great for planning and discussing work)
-* Download
-* Varying permissions for various groups of users
-* Other service hooks e.g. to Twitter.

 **Note**  GitHub's free repositories have public licences **by default**.
 If you don't want to share (in the most liberal sense) your stuff with the world